geraintluff/jsfx/README.md

 This is a brick-wall limiter that aims to keep the correction curve smooth while remaining responsive.

 It will recover completely from any peak in a fixed amount of time.
-Both the attack and release follow a curve that is similar to a sinusoidal function (`1 + cos(x)`), with the goal of reducing cross-modulation as much as possible.
+Both the attack and release follow a curve that is similar to a sinusoidal segment (`1 + cos(x)`), with the goal of reducing cross-modulation.

 ![screenshot](Smooth Limiter.png)